navibyte/geospatial/dart/geobase/README.md

 [geospatial](https://github.com/navibyte/geospatial) code repository.

 See also the [geocore](https://pub.dev/packages/geocore) package for geometry and feature data structures, data parsers and other utilities.

+The [geodata](https://pub.dev/packages/geodata) package provdies a geospatial API client to read [GeoJSON](https://geojson.org/) and other geospatial data sources.

 ## Authors